 Authority and Purpose

-The Governance and Nominating Committee (the "Committee") of Aviat Networks, Inc. (the "Corporation") is appointed by the Corporation's Board of Directors (the "Board") to (1) recommend to the Board nominees for election to the Board by the holders of the Corporation's Common Stock (2) recommend to the Board persons to fill vacancies of Directors that may occur between annual meetings of shareholders, (3) monitor the composition of the Board and (4) develop and recommend to the Board the governance principles applicable to the Corporation.
+The Governance and Nominating Committee (the "Committee") of Aviat Networks, Inc. (the "Corporation") is appointed by the Corporation's Board of Directors (the "Board") to (1) recommend to the Board nominees for election to the Board by the holders of the Corporation's Common Stock (2) recommend to the Board persons to fill vacancies of Directors that may occur between annual meetings of shareholders, (3) monitor the composition of the Board, (4) oversee the selection and composition of committees of the Board, as applicable,(5) oversee management continuity planning processes and (6) develop and recommend to the Board the governance principles applicable to the Corporation.
 The Committee shall undertake those specific duties and responsibilities listed below and such other duties as the Board shall from time to time prescribe.

-The purpose of the Committee shall be to assess the performance of the Board and to make recommendations to the Board from time to time regarding nominees for the Board and corporate governance principles.
+The purpose of the Committee shall be to assess the performance of the Board and to make recommendations to the Board from time to time regarding nominees for the Board, nominees for committees of the Board, management continuity planning, and corporate governance principles.
 All powers of the Committee are subject to the restrictions designated in the Corporation's Certificate of Incorporation and Bylaws and by applicable law.

 The Committee members (the "Members") shall be appointed by the Board and will serve at the discretion of the Board.
 The Committee will consist of at least three (3) members of the Board, but shall not include any of the following: (i) employees of the Corporation, or (ii) an affiliate of the Corporation or any of its affiliates.
 Further, each Member shall meet the independence requirements promulgated by the Securities and Exchange Commission specifically relating to the Members and the Nasdaq Stock Market Inc. ("Nasdaq") relating to Nasdaq-listed issuers and any governmental or regulatory body exercising authority over the Corporation (the "Regulatory Body").
 Each Member shall be free from any relationship that, in the opinion of the Board, would interfere with the exercise of his or her independent judgment as a Member.
 Unless otherwise directed by the Board, each Member shall serve until such Member ceases to serve as a member of the Board, or until his or her successor has been duly appointed by the Board.
 Members may be removed at any time by vote of the Board.